AngusLean/delay-queue4j/README.md

 # delay-queue4j
-distributed redis-based delay queue written in java.
+distributed redis-based delay queue written in java. this library is design for distributed system delay-queue, which does't require **strict exactly delay time**, but maybe have large data count 。

 # Usage

+currently this project does't upload to maven repository,so you need to download project and directly use it by source code。

 Test Demo: